PengShanshan99/coco_scripts/README.md

 # coco_scripts
-To setup the environment for the project to run, run the following commands:
+You do not need to clone this repo itself.
+Instead, run the following commands to setup your working directory and environment:
 ```git clone https://github.com/jiasenlu/NeuralBabyTalk.git
 cd NeuralBabyTalk
 conda install pytorch=0.4.1 cuda90 -c pytorch